-- Mild (treated with short acting bronchodilators only, SABDs) - ▶ Moderate (treated with SABDs and oral corticosteroids ± antibiotics) or - Severe (patient requires hospitalization or visits the emergency room).
+- Mild (treated with short acting bronchodilators only, SABDs) - Moderate (treated with SABDs and oral corticosteroids ± antibiotics) or

+Severe (patient requires hospitalization or visits the emergency room).
 Severe exacerbations may also be associated with acute respiratory failure.

 The current grading of the severity of an ECOPD, based on post facto use of healthcare resources, is a major limitation of the current definition.
 Because of global variability in the available resources to treat patients and local customs affecting the criteria for hospital visits and admissions, there is substantial variability in reported ECOPD outcomes.
-(11) Table 5.2 shows a proposed clinical approach based on the current best available evidence.
-(1)
+(1148) Figure 4.2 shows a proposed clinical approach based on the current best available evidence.
+(304)

 It has been proposed that these easy to obtain clinical variables can help define the severity of exacerbations on point of contact (The ROME Proposal).
-These include mild moderate and severe based on clinically measurable thresholds.
-(1) Based on a thorough review of the available literature and using a Delphi approach to agree on the variable thresholds, the severity classification is summarized in Figure 5.1.
+Using The ROME Proposal for exacerbations, hospitalized patients with acute exacerbations can be further subclassified into mild, moderate and severe events with differences in mortality.
+(1149,1150) Based on a thorough review of the available literature and using a Delphi approach to agree on the variable thresholds, the severity classification is summarized in Figure 4.3.